-- A storm surge watch is the possibility of life-threatening storm surge within 48 hours. - A storm surge warning is the danger of life-threatening storm surge within 36 hours. - If you are located in a storm surge watch or warning, you might be in danger.
-Promptly follow evacuation and other instructions from emergency management officials if ordered.
+- A storm surge watch is the possibility of life-threatening storm surge within 48 hours. - A storm surge warning is the danger of life-threatening storm surge within 36 hours. - If you are located in a storm surge watch or warning, you are not safe.
+Take action to protect your life.
+Promptly follow evacuation and other instructions from emergency management officials.